-Sweet cherries, on the other hand, according to Reich, grow best west of the Rockies, in zones 5-9, where the air is drier and the soil has better drainage.
+Sweet cherries, on the other hand, according to Reich, grow best west of the Rockies, in zones 5-9, where the air is drier and the soil tends to have better drainage.

 Planting a Cherry Tree Guild

-A guild is a permaculture technique in which a combination of plants works together to enhance production of a primary crop.
-In this case, our primary crop is the cherry tree.
-The plants work together to build a healthier fruit tree that may be more resistant to pests and disease, and will hopefully produce more cherries, too!
+A fruit tree guild is a permaculture technique in which a combination of plants enhances production of a primary crop.
+In this case, our primary crop is the cherry tree, and the under-plantings work together to build a healthier fruit tree that may be more resistant to pests and disease.

-The guild plants are chosen for their ability to provide fertilizer, mulch, attract pollinators, and/or deter pests.
-Often, a chosen plant will provide more than one function, reducing the number of plants needed underneath the fruit tree.
+Guild plants are chosen for their ability to fertilize, mulch, attract pollinators, deter pests, and more.
+Often, a plant is chosen because it is multifunctional, i.e., stacking functions to reduce the number of plants needed underneath the fruit tree.

-1: Guild Plants That Fertilize, Mulch, & Attract Pollinators
+1: Cherry Tree Guild Plants That Fertilize, Mulch, & Attract Pollinators

-Many plants are rich in nutrients and make excellent fertilizer or mulch for fruit trees.
+Many plants are said to be rich in nutrients and make excellent fertilizer or mulch for fruit trees.
 They dredge up nutrients from the soil and accumulate them in their leaves.
-When the leaves die back or are chopped and dropped, they fertilize the soil (and thus the shallow-lying fruit tree roots).
+When the leaves die back or are chopped and dropped, they fertilize the soil (and thus, the shallow-lying fruit tree roots).

-Some examples of plants that fertilize, mulch, and attract beneficial insects are:
+Some plants that I’ve grown in cherry tree guilds to fertilize, mulch, and attract beneficial insects are:

 - Mulching in the Permaculture Garden

-2: Guild Plants that Prevent Diseases and Pests
+2: Cherry Tree Guild Plants that Prevent Diseases and Pests

 The Oriental fruit moth, tarnished plant bug, and cherry fruit fly are common pests to cherry trees.
 They can be controlled by attracting beneficial insects with plantings like: